 Sifting through pitch decks, updating old one-pagers, and locating the most relevant white paper can take a lot of time for sellers.
 In fact, recent studies show that sales reps spend an average of 440 hours each year trying to find the right sales enablement content to share with prospects and customers.
 This ongoing search for the best content impacts seller productivity and puts reps at risk of stalling, and even losing, an important deal.

-Because sales content is so important, organizations need to have a well-designed sales content management process in place.
+Because sales content is so important, organizations need to have a well-designed sales content management strategy in place.
 Sales content management is the process of creating, organizing, storing, and sharing content in one central location.
 This ensures that sellers can easily find, personalize, and share relevant content with buyers at the right time.

-The importance of sales content management
+Why sales content management is important

 Sellers are working in a more competitive and ever-evolving sales landscape.
 Because of the transition to remote and hybrid workforces, along with changing buyer preferences, go-to-market teams have to embrace virtual selling to find new ways to connect with buyers and create meaningful relationships.